 The use of sodium laureth sulfate (SLES) and sodium lauryl saulfate (SLS) in cosmetic products

 Sodium Laureth Sulfate and Sodium Lauryl Sulfate are anionic surfactants that exert an emulsifying action removing oil and soil from the hair and skin, and are recognised for their superior foaming characteristics and detergency.
-Sodium Laureth Sulfate is recognised as being the milder of the two ingredients and is used by ARRAN Sense of Scotland as the primary detergent in Bath Products such as Shampoo, Shower Gel and Foam Bath.
+Sodium Laureth Sulfate is recognised as being the milder of the two ingredients and is used by Arran Aromatics Limited as the primary detergent in Bath Products such as Shampoo, Shower Gel and Foam Bath.

-At ARRAN Sense of Scotland we are aware that press and internet articles have questioned the safety profile of Sodium Laureth Sulfate and SLS when used as a primary ingredient in rinse-off cosmetic products.
+At Arran Aromatics Limited we are aware that press and internet articles have questioned the safety profile of Sodium Laureth Sulfate and SLS when used as a primary ingredient in rinse-off cosmetic products.
 Some of these articles have gone as far as claiming that these products may be carcinogenic.

 In response, the American Cancer Society has reported affirmatively that SLS “does not cause cancer” whilst the International Agency for Research on Cancer rates the ingredients as non-carcinogenic.